 REBE – A CASE FOR EXTENDED ONTOLOGY

-In my practice, I explore extended ontology as seen through the lens of artificial intelligence (AI) and neurodiversity.
+In my practice, I explore what I call extended ontology as seen through the lens of artificial intelligence (AI) and neurodiversity.

-The traditional discussions around ontology have been by necessity biased towards a neurotypical world view.
+Discussions around ontology have had a long biased trajectory towards a neurotypical world view.
 It is based on a common set of perceptions of what reality is, based on the neurotypical human brain.
 For my practice I have been interested in taking a broader view – to see where we get when we extend the concept of intelligence beyond the neurotypical or even human.
 What new do we discover?
 What new ethical challenges do we find as we venture into uncharted territory?